StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 Alternatively, in the StackState UI:

 1. Go to **Settings** &gt; **Import/Export** &gt; **Import Settings**.
-2. Choose the `*.stj` file that you want to import configuration from.
+2. Choose the `*.sty` file that you want to import configuration from.
 3. Click the button **START IMPORT**.

 ![Import configuration from the StackState UI](../../../.gitbook/assets/v51_import_configuration.png)